My rating: 5 of 5 stars

 “There you go,” nodded Fallopian.

 Likewise, what is the political character of Tristero itself—aristocratic, anarchist, or some meeting point of both in a universal sense among rich and poor alike of grievance and dispossession?
-In these scenes where reactionaries and rebels exchange their messages, Pynchon vividly evokes what has been called the horseshoe theory of modern politics, which holds that with the consolidation in the west after World War II of a “liberal consensus,” the far left and the far right have more to say to each other than either does to the liberal; liberal politics—or anti-politics—defines the ostensible common sense (really a nefarious plan of “Them,” whoever you take “Them” to be) on behalf of which we are policed and terrorized.
+In these scenes where reactionaries and rebels exchange their messages, Pynchon vividly evokes what has been called the horseshoe theory of modern politics, which holds that with the consolidation in the west after World War II of a “liberal consensus,” the far left and the far right have more to say to each other than either does to the liberal; from the extremists’ perspective, liberal politics—or anti-politics—defines the ostensible common sense (really a nefarious plan of “Them,” whoever you take “Them” to be) on behalf of which we are policed and terrorized.

-Despite his own radical reputation, then, Pynchon seems rather surprisingly to come out in favor of political moderation—or not so surprisingly, when you reflect that his open-ended use of symbolism (so-called postmodern but really Romantic), his invitation to the reader to endless interpretation, hark back to those nineteenth-century anti-Bibles of American literary liberalism, The Scarlet Letter and Moby-Dick.
+Despite his own radical reputation, then, Pynchon seems rather surprisingly to come out in favor of political moderation—or not so surprisingly, when you reflect that his open-ended use of symbolism (so-called postmodern but really Romantic), his invitation to the reader to endless interpretation, hark back to those 19th-century anti-Bibles of American literary liberalism, The Scarlet Letter and Moby-Dick.

 At the novel’s conclusion, Oedipa recalls Inverarity’s advice: “‘Keep it bouncing…that’s all the secret, keep it bouncing,'” which means, among other things, not to seek final meanings, still less final solutions.
 Further, the quiet reference to Gatsby (“high-bouncing lover”) reminds us of America’s promise and its defeat of that promise: “So we beat on…” Or as Oedipa further reflects, sounding now like Ellison’s Invisible Man at the end of his own novel (“diversity is the word”):